xapian/xapian-gsoc-proposal/proposal.rst

 .. do and how your project will improve things for them.

 A simplified Dynamic Bayesian Network click model has been implemented from the previous GSoC work.
-My work will focus on improving the user experience by making the search result more personalized and satisfying.
-I believe multiple well-performed click models and a detailed documentation will provide the users with more freedom and more personalized choices.
+My work will focus on further improving the user experience by making the search result more personalized and satisfying.
+I believe multiple well-performed click models and a detailed documentation will provide the users with more freedom for choices.

 Project Details